nightscout/fda-presubmission/source/index.rst

-.. decoding-carelink FDA presubmission documentation master file, created by sphinx-quickstart on Fri Apr 25 13:07:17 2014.
+.. nightscout FDA presubmission documentation master file, created by sphinx-quickstart on Fri Apr 25 13:07:17 2014.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-decoding-carelink FDA presubmission
+Nightscout FDA presubmission
 ===================================

 Contents: